Please update the form to fix the errors and resubmit.

 I used to be a competitive person, but more so in the academic realm.
 I was never an athlete growing up, but losing out to someone else was almost catastrophic, knowing that I wasn’t good enough to gain first place.
 It was hard to succumb to that outcome.
-All of that hard work, the training, studying, observing, getting feedback…not enough to come out on top.
+All of that hard work, training, studying, observing, and getting feedback are not enough to come out on top.

 The same things said about pranayama can be said for meditation as well.
-Meditation doesn’t have to be you sitting still–it can show up as a walking meditation, or a reclined meditation–just anywhere you can set aside everything else from your day, your week, the month to just notice.
-Notice how your body feels, how fast your breath might be, acknowledging if there’s anything making you upset or anxious, or whatever else might be going on and focusing your attention on a singular idea or type of energy you’re wishing to cultivate.
+Meditation doesn’t have to be you sitting still–it can show up as a walking meditation or a reclined meditation–just anywhere you can set aside everything else from your day, your week, the month to just notice.
+Notice how your body feels, how fast your breath might be, acknowledging if there’s anything making you upset or anxious, or whatever else might be going on, and focusing your attention on a singular idea or type of energy you wish to cultivate.

 Being present is so important on those days where you need to perform and do your absolute best.
 If you don’t have a yoga practice yet, consider starting one soon.
 Know that it doesn’t have to be the physical postures; it can be breath work and/or meditation.
 Consider all of these tools to set aside those game-day jitters and know that focus is only a few breaths away.